 1. TIME OF REGISTRATION.
-In the fall term of 1939, freshmen and transfer students will begin registration Tuesday, Sept.
-19 at 1:00 p. m.
+In the fall term of 1940, freshmen and transfer students will begin registration Manday, Sept.
+23 at 10:00 a. m.
 Former students will register Friday and Saturday, Sept.
-22 and 23.
+27 and 28.

 2. DROPPING A SUBJECT, OR CHANGES IN REGISTRATION.
 No changes in classification are permitted unless authorized by the student's class adviser or dean, and the registrar.
 A student cannot drop a subject except upon a written recommendation of the head of the department concerned and the approval of his adviser.
 In case such permission is granted and the subject is dropped before the close of the first four weeks (five weeks for the first term of attendance at college) of the term, no grade will be reported; after that time a grade of "F" will be reported in the subject, except in the case of illness when the grade of "Inc." or "N" (no grade), will be recommended.
 Attendance in the class should be continued until the drop has been recorded by the Registrar.